Oct 5, 2023

 Miles for Mental Health

-Even if you don't own a bike, you can go for a free ride on a Bluebike on October 10.
-In recognition of World Mental Health Day and to support mental wellness within the Metro Boston community, the not-for-profit health plan Blue Cross Blue Shield of Massachusetts is sponsoring the initiative.
+Even if you don't own a bike, you can go for a free ride on a Bluebike on Sundays in May, aligning with National Bike Month and Women's Health Awareness Month.
+The not-for-profit health plan Blue Cross Blue Shield of Massachusetts is sponsoring the initiative.

 Broad options for cyclists